Criminal Enforcement in Manassas

 There are a number of different crimes that are a priority in Manassas beginning with sex crimes, including everything from prostitution to human trafficking.
 The way that law enforcement cracks down on this is by investing significant resources into setting up sting operations.
 There is ever-increasing enforcement and resources being poured into expanding enforcement capabilities.
 Similarly, there is a high degree of focus on the drug trade.
 Law enforcement is always utilizing undercover officers, sting operations and surveillance – all the tools at their disposal to monitor and attempt to catch those who are trafficking drugs.

-Another area which is always an area of focus are DUIs, because they are a public safety issue.
+Another area which is always an area of focus is DUIs because they are a public safety issue.
 Their focus on that seems to be always increasing.
 One of the main ways they crack down on this is by setting up checkpoints all over the county, which we see frequently.
-In addition to that, they invest a lot of effort and resources into training officers on how to conduct DUI stops and how to gather evidence, and training prosecutors on how to prosecute these cases.
+In addition to that, they invest a lot of effort and resources into training officers on how to conduct DUI stops and how to gather evidence and training prosecutors on how to prosecute these cases.

 Do These Priorities Ever Lead To Innocent Individuals Being Charged?